ibm-cloud-docs/dns/dns-api.md

 ```
 {: codeblock}

-It is also necessary to populate the init params with the resource record ID property.
-A Boolean is returned by `SoftLayer_Dns_Domain_ResourceRecord::editObject`.
+It is also necessary to populate the init params with the resource record ID property. `SoftLayer_Dns_Domain_ResourceRecord::editObject` returns a Boolean value.

 ### Delete records
 {: #dns-api-deleting-records}